castle/castle-java/README.md

 This file contains a guide that should get you started as quickly as possible with the Java SDK.
 There is also available a Javadoc.
-TODO: point to the right URL with the javadoc Furthermore, there is a [sample application](https://github.com/castle/castle-java-example) using Java Servlets and this SDK.
+Furthermore, there is a [sample application](https://github.com/castle/castle-java-example) using Java Servlets and this SDK.